The Medici Archive Project Fellowships 2026-2027

 The fellowships are open to candidates from all nationalities.

-These four fellowships are especially aimed to provide graduate and/or pre-doctoral students in the field of art history (with a specific focus on women artists or patrons at the time of the Medici) and early modern Italian Jewry with the opportunity to examine/explore original source materials, receive scholarly guidance from MAP Staff, present their findings at MAP-sponsored conferences and workshops, and enroll in MAP’s Paleography and Archival Studies Seminar.
+These four fellowships are especially aimed to provide graduate and/or pre-doctoral students in the field of early modern gender studies (preferably with a specific focus on Tuscany) and early modern Italian Jewry with the opportunity to examine/explore original source materials in Florentine archives and libraries, receive scholarly guidance from MAP Staff, present their findings at MAP-sponsored conferences and workshops, and enroll in MAP’s Paleography and Archival Studies Seminar.

-Each fellowship will last for an uninterrupted period of three months, taking place at any point between 1 September 2025 and 23 December 2025 (FALL SEMESTER) and 1 January 2026 and 20 July 2026 (SPRING SEMESTER).
+Each fellowship will last for an uninterrupted period of no less than three months, taking place between 15 September 2026 and 20 December 2026 (FALL SEMESTER) or 4 January 2027 and 20 July 2027 (SPRING SEMESTER).

 The fellowship stipend is USD 8,000.